stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_run_remediation_runbook.md

 ### 4.1 Building the "ECS-Scale-Up" runbook.

-Now that you have created an auto approval mechanism runbook component.
+Now that you have created an auto approval mechanism **runbook** component.
 The next thing to do is to attach it in the ECS Scale up runbook.

   ![Section5 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section5-create-automation-graphics2.png)

-The next runbook will do the following :
+The next **runbook** will do the following :

-1. Execute the `Approval-Gate` runbook we created in previous step, and the mechanism described previously will follow.
+1. Execute the `Approval-Gate` **runbook** we created in previous step and the mechanism described previously will follow.
 2. If the `Approval-Gate` returns successful, then we will execute the next step to increase the number of ECS service by our defined task to meet the immediate demand.

 Please follow below steps to build the runbook.